openactive/data-catalogs/README.md

 OpenActive Data Catalogs provide a mechanism for registering [OpenActive Datasite Sites](https://developer.openactive.io/publishing-data/dataset-sites) so that they can be discovered and harvested by data users.

+## Structure

+The Data Catalog Collection contains a list of Data Catalogs, which contain a list of Dataset Sites, each of which reference OpenActive feed URLs.

 ## Data Files

 ### OpenActive Data Catalog Collection